ljunggren/boozang-docs/README.md

 ### A note on element selection policy

 Our element selector policy is based on natural language.
-This means Boozang primarily uses what an end user sees, rather than hidden element attributes, such as `class` or `id`.
+This means Boozang primarily uses what an end-user sees, rather than hidden element attributes, such as `class` or `id`.

 This has the following benefits: